 According to the Cougar coach, a varsity defender missed Saturday's game with strep throat.

 As nice as this victory is for Palmyra, it must now quickly turn its attention to a brutal stretch of matchups.
 The Cougars host powerhouses Carlisle and Hershey in back-to-back games Wednesday and Friday, respectively.
-It should be noted Palmyra has not lost two games in a row this season and

 "These are our two toughest games coming up," said Gatano.
 "If we're going to hang with them, our defense is going to have to play really well.
 They both have a lot of offensive firepower."